eads/hhdcpython/LESSON.md

             output_list.append([group_name, identifier, line])
 ```

 Now, your code checks to see if the line starts with SGAR.
 If it does, you'll need to do some processing magic.
-The `split()` method turns a string into a list but "splitting" on a given character, like a space or comma.
-The first argument to the method is a separator (`' '` in our case), and the second argument specifies how many times to apply the split before stopping.
+The `split()` method turns a string into a list by "splitting" on a given character, like a space or comma.
+The first argument to the method is the separator (`' '` in our case), and the second argument specifies how many times to apply the split before stopping.

 ---